-Conformation classes may be offered in the Open and Amateur Divisions.
+Conformation classes may be offered in the Open, Amateur and Youth Divisions.
 Horses are to be shown in good working halter; rope, braided, nylon, or plain leather with NO silver.
 The use of whips, any hoof coloration or dyes and banding or braiding of manes or tails shall result in automatic disqualification.
 Feet may be inspected at the discretion of the judge.
 Horses should be groomed naturally.
 Excessive use of the hands to place the horse's feet will be considered a fault and could result in disqualification.
 All horses should be quiet and attentive.
 Any horse exhibiting unruly behavior may be dismissed for safety purposes.
 FQHR recommends the following complete break-down of conformation classes, (split sexes required) but may be broken down by age at show management's discretion:

 - a.
 Weanling fillies, colts,

 - b.
 Yearling fillies, colts, geldings

 - c.
-2 & 3 year old fillies, colts, geldings
+2yr old fillies, colts, geldings

 - d.
-4 10 years mares, studs, geldings
+3-5 yr old mares, studs, geldings

 - e.
+6-10 yr old mares, studs, geldings

-11 & up mares, studs, geldings
+f.
+11 and over mares studs, geldings

-- f.
+- g.
 Broodmares all ages